Magensa/te-connect-react/TecPaymentRequestREADME.md

 yarn add @magensa/te-connnect @magensa/te-connect-react
 ```

-If you would prefer to let the code speak, below we have two [example implementations](#Example-Implementation)
+If you would prefer to let the code speak, below we have an [example implementation](#Example-Implementation) for both platforms - along with a [Google Pay complex example](https://github.com/Magensa/te-connect-react/blob/master/TecGooglePayREADME.md#Google-Pay-Example-Implementation) and an [Apple Pay complex example](https://github.com/Magensa/te-connect-react/blob/master/TecApplePayREADME.md#Apple-Pay-Example-Implementation)

 # Step-by-step
 1. The first step is to create a TEConnect instance, and feed that instance to the wrapper around your application.